Multislicing and effective equidistribution for random walks on some homogeneous spaces

 \item In the lower bound for $n$, the term $A |\log \dist(x, W_{\!\mu, R^A})|$ reflects the time needed for the walk to escape from a small neighborhood of $W_{\!\mu, R^A}$.
 The proof shows that it can be specified to $\lambda^{-1}|\log \dist(x,W_{\!\mu, R^A})|$ where $\lambda$ is any number in $(0, \lambda_{\mu})$ provided we also allow the various occurrences of $A$ to depend on $\lambda$.
 Here $\lambda_{\mu}>0$ denotes the top Lyapunov exponent of the adjoint random walk associated to $\mu$, i.e. $\lambda_{\mu} \defeq \lim_{n\to +\infty} n^{-1}\int_G \log \|\Ad g\| \dd \mu^{*n}(g)$.
-Similarly, the term $A\dist(x,x_{0})$ reflects the time needed for the walk to come back to a large but fixed compact set.
+Similarly, the term $A\cdot \dist(x,x_{0})$ reflects the time needed for the walk to come back to a large but fixed compact set.
 We could specify it to $\lambda^{-1}C \dist(x,x_{0})$ for some constant $C$ depending only on the metric.
 Here $C$ is important as the overall term should be invariant by dilation of the metric.